Dairy Farm Sustainability Through Technological Innovation

 An ordinary dairy cow on a typical day produces about 70 liters of effluent, which is a euphemism for waste, which is a euphemism for words that I’m not going to print.

-Traditionally, a cow’s effluent flows into a stabilization pond, where it receives treatment before its release.
-On our farm, we use much of this liquid to feed our soil.
+Traditionnellement, a cow’s effluent flows into a stabilization pond, where it receives treatment before its release.
+Sur notre ferme, we use much of this liquid to feed our soil.

 This process works well, but one of the byproducts of effluent ponds is the release of methane into the atmosphere.
 So effluent ponds can create a challenge—but they also represent an opportunity to do better.